 - You are permanently disabled and have been getting Social Security disability income benefits for 24 months

-- You have End-Stage Renal Disease that requires you to get dialysis or are waiting for a kidney transplant
+- You have End-Stage Renal Disease that requires you to get dialysis or have permanent kidney failure and wait for a kidney transplant

 Signing up for Original Medicare

 Keep in mind that if you don’t receive premium-free Part A, you can purchase Part B without having to purchase Part A. However, you have to be:

 - 65 or older

 - A U.S. citizen or permanent resident who has continuously lived in the U.S. for at least five years

 If you are not eligible for premium-free Part A or enrolled automatically and choose not to enroll when you become eligible for Medicare, your Part A premium will go up 10 percent.
 This is considered as the late enrollment penalty.
 You will be expected to pay this higher premium for double the amount you went without having Part A coverage.
 For example, if you were eligible for Part A for three years but did not enroll, you will be required to pay a higher premium for six years.
 However, with Part B, you will be expected to pay a higher monthly premium for as long as you have Part B coverage.

 - Initial enrollment period – starts three months before the month of your 65th birthday, and extends to the three months after your birthday month, in total this is a 7-month period.
 During this period you are obligated to enroll in Medicare.
 Otherwise, you will be exposed to a late enrollment penalty.